 We also like the style of this puffy.
 It feels right at home in various situations, from small towns to big cities and everywhere in between.
 It doesn't have as many pockets as other jackets, but the pockets it does have are handy and well-placed and will fit large items like binoculars.
 Two drawstrings on the hem and two drawstrings on the hood, as well as velcro wrist straps, help seal out the elements during brutal winter storms.
 However, the shell material isn't as waterproof as other jackets on the market, and it is thin enough to make us worry about its longevity up against sharp objects or rough surfaces.
 If you spend a lot of time outside in the winter and need a packable jacket to keep up with your active lifestyle, look no further.

 If you live in a place with wet winters, the thin shell of the Neutrino Pro may not be enough to keep you dry.
 Instead, you could turn to a ski or snowboard jacket to get the protection, mobility, and ventilation you seek, such as the Helly Hansen Alpha LifaLoft.
-If you prefer the option to layer, you might consider adding a high-performance hardshell overtop instead, like the Norrona Trollveggen, or the more affordable Ortovox 3L Ortler.
+If you prefer the option to layer, consider adding a high-performance hardshell overtop instead, like the Norrona Trollveggen, or the more affordable Ortovox 3L Ortler.

 Insulation: 850-fill down and synthetic fibers| Number of Pockets: 3 exterior, 2 interior